adrianparas/LoginApplication/README.md

 ./mvnw <maven-command>
 ```

-If you want to install maven, follow this step-by-step guid to do so:
+If you want to install maven, follow one of these step-by-step guides to do so:

   &nbsp; Windows: https://phoenixnap.com/kb/install-maven-windows
   &nbsp; Mac: https://www.digitalocean.com/community/tutorials/install-maven-mac-os